Tyrrrz/Tyrrrz.me/data/blog/fluent-generics/Post.md

 }
 ```

 As you can see, this approach leads to a very expressive and clean type signature.
-Regardless of what kind of endpoint the user wants to implement, they will always start from the `Endpoint` class and compose the capabilities they need in a fluent manner.
+Regardless of what kind of endpoint the user wanted to implement, they would always start from the `Endpoint` class and compose the capabilities they need in a fluent and human-readable manner.

-Besides that, since our type structure essentially represents a finite state machine, it's safe against misuse.
+Besides that, since our type structure essentially represents a finite state machine, it's safe against accidental misuse.
 For example, the following incorrect attempts to create an endpoint all result in compile-time errors:

 ```csharp
 // Incomplete signature